Vyral/Kristy-Moore/_posts/2019-03-19-breaking-down-what-staging-truly-does-for-a-home.md

 * 5:00—Staging is more than just the furniture: It’s the entire homebuyer’s experience
 * 6:19—Does staging necessarily mean you’re going to get more than the home’s worth?
 * 7:15—Are condos staged differently than single-family homes?
-* 8:18—Factoring in buyers’ emotions to the staging process&nbsp;
+* 8:18—Factoring in buyers’ emotions to the staging process
 * 9:20—Staging and selling a home while the owner was away on a missions trip to Africa

 If you have any questions about the benefits of home staging or would like to schedule your own room-by-room review, absolutely feel free to reach out to us.
 We’d love to hear from you.